 Your right to access information

-You have the right to get a copy of the information that is held about you in the Department of Housing, Planning and Local Government.
+You have the right to get a copy of the information that is held about you in the Department of Housing, Local Government and Heritage.
 This is known as a Subject Access Request.
 This right, the right of access by the data subject, is set out in Art 15 of the GDPR, as follows:

 The data subject shall have the right to obtain from the controller confirmation as to whether or not personal data concerning him or her are being processed, and, where that is the case, access to the personal data and the following information:

 (a) the purposes of the processing;

 (c) the recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

 (d) where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

 (e) the existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing;

 (f) the right to lodge a complaint with a supervisory authority;